 • Are having any other symptoms that make you worry that something terrible is happening

-You should call the hospice provider immediately if you notice any of these changes.
+You should call the hospice provider immediately if you notice these changes.
 They will tell you what to do and may send someone to check on your loved one.
 They may also give your loved one extra treatment or medicine to make them feel better.

 What to write in a journal